 Cassiodorus, a 6th century Roman statesman passionate about education, promoted the need for teaching to the Roman Catholic church.
 He categorized learning into two broad categories: Trivium, which dealt in speaking and languages, and Quadrivium: the study of Arithmetic, Geometry, Music and Astronomy.

 That same division exists in today’s educational parameters, only with different names: Humanities and Sciences, with the exception that modern day educational philosophy treats music as an aspect of human culture rather than a science.

 By the 9th century, most monasteries included schools, where new members of the priesthood received education.
-While the Trivium was wholly embraced, Maths and sciences were only taught at the highest centres of learning.
+While the Trivium was wholly embraced, to learn Maths and sciences were only taught at the highest centres of teaching.